 Here’s what I think.
 The first time you walk – although it seems painfully long – it actually passes by pretty damn quickly.
 You’re so focused on surviving each day, making it to each destination and getting up each morning to do it all over again, it’s possible that something was missed along the way.
-We gave as much time to each day as we could but there are only so many hours in a day.
-Between the two of us we probably took well over 1,000 photos and as I look through them I can barely remember being there.
+We gave as much time to each day as we could.
+However, there are only so many hours in a day.
+Between the two of us we probably took well over 1,000 photos.
+As I look through them I can barely remember being there.

 Our Camino de Santiago FAQ Guide

 Seriously, I don’t see us walking the Camino a second time, but I could be swayed to take on another trek.
 Somewhere reasonably flat that doesn’t leave me feeling as if I gave birth to a mountain.
 And, if there is someone to transport our packs for us, all the better.
 Maybe then.

 Update: April 2019 we walked 145 miles from Porto to Santiago and it was an excellent adventure.

 In the meantime though, for those of you who are dreaming of walking the Camino de Santiago – or if you are just interested to read more about our Camino – we’ve put together a detailed FAQ guide of our experience to share with you.
 Our 15-page free download offers detailed practicalities not included in our real time posts.